-Although it's not a necessity, like shoes or running shorts, having a running cap at your disposal is one of the most important accessories you can have, especially during the hot summer months.
+Although it's not a necessity like shoes or running shorts, having a running cap at your disposal is one of the most important accessories you can own, especially during the hot summer months.

-As well as keeping you cool from the heat of the sun, getting the right cap can help protect you from the harmful effects of UV rays.
-Safety isn't the only benefit to wearing a running cap though.
+As well as keeping you cool from the heat of the sun, getting the right cap can also help protect you from the harmful effects of UV rays.
+But safety isn't the only benefit to wearing a running cap.
 They're a useful piece of kit for keeping your hair under control, stopping glare from the sun and helping to make things more bearable when running in the rain.

 Best all-round caps

 Buff 5 Panel Cap

 When it comes to headwear, Buff's range of options has been growing at an impressive rate.
 As well as some of the most eye-catching designs you're ever likely to find, the selection of styles means that there's a size and shape for any runner.

 The 5 Panel Cap is our go-to for comfort and convenience, offering a light and breathable fit that can be worn whatever the weather.
 For those hot days when sweat is unavoidable, the thin, flexible material means it can be taken off and washed under some water without fear it might lose its shape ‚Äď the same goes for it sticking in the washing machine.

 It may not be one of the cheaper options on this list, but if you're looking for a running cap that's worth the investment then you won't find many as good as the Lightweight Cap from On.

 The design uses laser-cut ventilation technology in the form of hundreds of small holes dotted across the cap, resulting in an impressively breathable and light experience that helps to keep your head cool when things start to heat up.
 Despite its minimal feel, the fabric is also surprisingly durable, to the point where On claims it's even tear-proof.